bcherny/svg-font-create/README.md

 ----------------------------

-This tool creates SVG font from separate images.
+This tool creates an SVG font from separate images.
 Due simplified process, images must be preliminary optimized with [SVGO](https://github.com/svg/svgo):

 - scaled to required height